 TUPE is an incredibly complex area of employment law with many pitfalls for those who are inexperienced in handling the process.
 We would recommend that as soon as a business transfer is raised, that you seek advice to ensure that you comply fully with your obligations, however we are here to help.

-We can support your businesses transition during a business transfer and eliminate issues and pitfalls that may occur, protecting your business.
+Our employment team can support your businesses transition during a business transfer and eliminate issues and pitfalls that may occur, protecting your business.

 There is lots of information online regarding what support and information there is available for businesses during the Corona Virus outbreak, many of it is hearsay and gossip.
 Keep up to date with Employment Law in regards to the Coronavirus outbreak here.